sw1zpwr/whitebit-api/Private/http-private-v4-main-doc.md

         {...},
         {...}
     ],
-    "total": 4                                                                                             // number of transactions that returns
+    "total": 4                                                                                             // total number of  transactions that returns in response
 }

 ```